-->

 Know how to grow blueberries from cuttings and by layering method.
 Blueberries are one of the top super foods as they contain more cancer-fighting antioxidants (antioxidant rich foods, health benefits of blueberries) than any other fruit or vegetable.
 The question is how to reproduce blueberry plants easily.

 In Sydney, Australia blueberry plants are quite expensive, so I have propagated them from softwood and hardwood stem cuttings.
 The success rate is quite good, but needs patience.
+The blueberries can also be grown from seeds (growing blueberries from seeds), but the fruit from them will not be the clone of the parent plant.

 Blueberries